Names for the Jewish Scriptures

 Miqra (מִקְרָא)

-The original name for the Jewish Scriptures was Miqra, a Hebrew word which means, “a reading; a thing that is read”.
+The original name for the Jewish Scriptures was Miqra, a Hebrew word meaning, “a reading; a thing that is read”.

 Every person who engages in the Scripture [Miqra], in the Mishnah, and in the way of the land does not sin quickly, as it is written: A threefold cord will not break quickly.
 (Mishnah Qiddushin 1:10)

-Even throughout the Apostolic Scriptures (“New Testament”), the Jewish Scriptures were called “Scripture” or “the Scriptures”, using the Greek term graphē (γραφή).
-This was most likely a reference to the Hebrew term Miqra.
+In Nehemiah 8:8, Miqra was used for a portion of scripture that was read to an audience.
+Throughout the Apostolic Scriptures (“New Testament”), the Jewish Scriptures were called “Scripture” or “the Scriptures”, using the Greek term graphē (γραφή).
+This is likely a reference to the Hebrew term Miqra.

 The Threefold Division